locustio/locust/docs/quickstart.rst

 Here we define a number of locust tasks, which are normal Python callables that take one argument (a Locust class instance).
 These tasks are gathered under a Locust class in the *task* attribute.

-Another way we could declare a Locust class, that might be more convinient, is to use the
+Another way we could declare a Locust class, that might be more convenient, is to use the
 @task decorator.
 The following code is equivalent to the above::

     from locust import Locust